Privacy policy

 4.4.3 Right to object to data processing

-You have the possibility to object to the processing of your personal data.
+You have the right to object to the processing of your personal data.

 To help you in your approach, you will find here a model letter drawn up by the Cnil.